xoopR/distr6/cran-comments.md

 R-hub:
  * Fedora Linux, R-devel, clang, gfortran - NOTE (spelling, see below)
  * Ubuntu Linux 16.04 LTS, R-release, GCC - 1 NOTE (DOI, see below), 1 WARNING (see below)
+ * Debian Linux, R-devel, GCC, no long double - NOTE (imports, see below)

 ## R CMD check results
 There were no ERRORs.

 There was 1 WARNING:

-Conversion of â€˜README.mdâ€™ failed:
+Conversion of README.md€™ failed:
 pandoc: Could not fetch https://codecov.io/gh/alan-turing-institute/distr6/branch/master/graph/badge.svg

 * This link works normally for me and in all other builds, I am unsure why there's a problem in the Ubuntu Linux 16.04 LTS R-release.

-There were 2 NOTEs:
+There were 3 NOTEs:

 Found the following (possibly) invalid DOIs:
   DOI: 10.2307/2683801